DL6DBN/AstroPi/README.md

 ## Real Time Clock ##

 On-board the ISS the RaspberryPi has no access to the internet.
-But the usual Pi gets its real time from a time server somewhere on the web.
-To get a real time after power-down, the AstroPis are equipped with an additional hardware-based real time clock (RTC) as core element no. 4.
+The usual Pi gets its real time from a time server somewhere on the web.
+To get a web-independent time after power-down, the AstroPis are equipped with an additional hardware-based real time clock (RTC) as core element no. 4.
 I guessed it could be one of the 8523-types.

 I got mine here: